Anton, the TestFirst AI Assistant, can help you with automating browser-based tests. Read this article to find out how to use it. |

 - Publish the test by clicking on the Publish icon (checkmark) above the text pane to change the automation status of the test case to Automated (read more on statuses here).

 Within the same step indicated by the Scenario keyword, you can only use When and Then sentences once.
 Any further action or expected result should be started with the And keyword.
+Ex.: Scenario: Verify the SIGN IN and START NOW buttons are displayed on the Pricing page |

 Comments